Safeguarding at EPCS

 You can find our safeguarding and child protection policy on our policies page or by clicking here.

-The Designated Safeguarding Lead at Easthampstead Park Community School is the headteacher, Liz Cook.
-The deputy Designated Safeguaring Lead is Charlotte Osborn, supported by the extended services coordinator and CLA lead Gill Kelly.
+The Designated Safeguarding Lead at Easthampstead Park Community School is the Headteacher, Liz Cook.
+The Deputy Designated Safeguaring Lead is Charlotte Osborn, Assistant to the Deputy Designated Lead Kyleigh Harling, supported by the extended services coordinator and CLA lead Gill Kelly.

 If you have concerns that any young person is at risk of harm, you can also call the police in the event of an emergency on 101 or Bracknell forest children’s social care on 01344 352005 or email email@example.com.

 Child Protection and Safeguarding Links

 THE LITTLE BLUE BOOK OF SUNSHINE Funded by NHS, this is a free paper resource available in school.

 YOUTHLINE Free printed leaflets available from school on Self Harm and Eating Disorders

 www.saferinternet.org.uk Printed Privacy and Safety Checklists for Instagram, Facebook, and Snapchat available in school

 www.thinkuknow.co.uk Thinkuknow is the education programme from the National Crime Agency’s CEOP command.
 Thinkuknow aims to empower children and young people aged 5-17 to identify the risks they may face online and know where they can go for support.

 https://www.internetmatters.org/hub/guidance/youtube-tips-and-tricks-to-keep-your-children-entertained-and-safe – YOUTUBE parents/carers tips and tricks to keeping your child safe